Kickball Rules

 9.5.1 Runners must give way to fielders actively fielding the ball.
 Runners will be called ‘out’ for interference for contacting a fielder.

-9.5.2 Obstruction on the defense occurs when a defensive player not in possession of the ball or not actively involved in a play contacts, impedes, or blocks a baserunner.
+9.5.2 Obstruction on the defense occurs when a defensive player not in possession of the ball, not fielding a batted ball, or not actively involved in a play contacts, impedes, or blocks a baserunner.
 In the case of obstruction, the umpire will let the play proceed and then award bases to the runners to which they would have safely advanced in the umpire’s judgment, had the obstruction not occurred.

 9.6.1 Runners must use the orange safety bag at first base when play is being made.
 If there is no play being made, runners may use the white bag.